IBM-Bluemix-Docs/cloud-object-storage-infrastructure/faq.md

 **Can the storage class of a bucket be changed?
 For example, if you have production data in 'standard', can we easily switch it to 'vault' for billing purposes if we are not using it frequently?**

-Today changing of storage class requires manually moving or copying the data from one bucket to another bucket with the desired storage class.
+Today changing of storage class requires manually moving or copying the data from one bucket to another bucket with the wanted storage class.

 ## Performance Questions